It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 The steps in this section show you how to find and deploy these AMIs on EC2, but we also provide the list in JSON format.

 To learn more about AMIs, see Amazon Machine Images (AMI).

 - Click the Services menu and select EC2 to access the EC2 dashboard.

 Owner: 086951212264to find the Elastic AMIs that will work with Elastic Cloud Enterprise.

 - Select one of the AMIs and click Launch.

 - Choose an instance type for the AMI that meets the prerequisites for Elastic Cloud Enterprise.
 The instance type should not be too small, as it needs to have at least 8 GB of RAM.
 If you opt for EBS rather than locally attached storage, we recommend you use provisioned IOPS.
 To learn more about the available instance types, see Amazon EC2 Instance Types in the AWS documentation.

 Configure the instance details, add storage, add tags, and configure a security group for your new instance.
 See the prerequisites for the ports that must permit outbound or inbound traffic.

 You can launch more than one instance to save yourself some time.
-For example, to deploy a large installation, you could launch six smaller instances (three for your directors and coordinators, and three for your proxies), and then a group of three more heavily provisioned allocators to host Elasticsearch clusters and Kibana.
+For example, to deploy our large playbook example, you could launch six smaller instances (three for your directors and coordinators, and three for your proxies), and then a group of three more heavily provisioned allocators to host Elasticsearch clusters and Kibana.